paragoner1/crisis-companion/Crisis_Companion_Updated_Overview.md

-# 🚨 Solana SOS - The Phone You Can't Live Without
+# 🚨 Solana SOS - Creating The Phone You Can't Live Without

 **Solana SOS** is a revolutionary voice-activated emergency response app that transforms ordinary people into life-saving heroes through gamification, rewards, and community-driven safety networks.
 Built with cutting-edge technology, it works offline and online to provide immediate, context-aware guidance during life-threatening emergencies.